superstringsoftware/fool3/docs/README.md

 FOOL3 = Functional Object Oriented Low-Level Language
 ===========================================

 The name is a bit of a joke, obviously.
 Currently, it's very much functional, might be reasonably low-level for better re-use of existing c-libraries, and most likely never really OO.
-In it's current state, it is quite useful for teaching Algebraic Data Types and lambda calculus, doing it in a user-friendly visual way:
+In it's current state, it is quite useful for teaching Algebraic Data Types and lambda calculus, doing it in a user-friendly visual way (it is colored in the terminal :)):

 #### Source Code
 ```haskell